virtru/audit-export-client/audit-export-client-v2/README.md

 ````

 you must provide a `.ini` file with the following configuration:
+# Current config
 ```ini
 [DEFAULT]
 apiTokenId=<apiTokenId>
 apiTokenSecret=<apiTokenSecret>
 ```
-# Current config
-config.read('config.ini')

-# Update with the actual path to your config.ini
-# example:
-config.read('/Users/first.lastname/Desktop/Audit_V2/config.ini')

-Run the script using:
-/opt/homebrew/bin/python3 /Users/first.lastname/Desktop/auditclient.py
-you must provide a `.py` file with the following configuration:
+you must provide the `auditclient.py` file with the following configuration:
+# Current auditclient.py
 ```auditclient.py
 # Read configuration file
 config = configparser.ConfigParser()